Contents

 - The calendar checkboxes can be used to filter the calendars

-exported to Outlook or Excel when the "Visible Calendars"
+exported to Outlook, Excel, or csv files, when the "Visible Calendars"

 option is selected in the